a-r-m-i-n/ddev-for-typo3-extensions/README.md

 It also provides a very basic skeleton of a TYPO3 extension, which automatically gets installed in all TYPO3 versions.

-Currently, the following versions are supported:
+Currently, the following TYPO3 CMS versions are supported (using PHP 8.1):

 - TYPO3 11.5 LTS
 - TYPO3 12.4 LTS